delta-exchange/just-the-docs/docs/trading-guide/trading-guide.md

 In a given contract, Order Margin account contains margin blocked for all the current open orders.
 If one or more of these open orders is cancelled, the Initial Margin requirement for the remaining open orders and existing orders is recomputed.
 The new Initial Margin requirement will either be same as earlier or lower.
 If case of latter, excess margin is released.

-## <a id="pnlmath"></a>PnL Math
+## PnL Math

-All open positions on Delta are marked at the [Fair Price](#fpm) of the Futures contract.
+All open positions on Delta are marked at the [Fair Price](#fair-price-marking) of the Futures contract.
 Thus, Unrealized PnL and Liquidiation Prices are computed using Fair Prices, while Realized PnL is based on actual entry and exit prices.

 PnL for a long/ short position in a Vanilla Futures